wimpywarlord/wimpywarlord.github.io/README.md

 **I pump iron during the day and smash my keyboard in the night.🐙**

-## Good morning Girlfriend 🐕
+## My Portfolio Website. 🐕

-“Does your **girlfriend** complain about you not wishing them **goodmorning** or **goodnight** ?
-Are you loosing the **spark** in your relationship ?
-Or have you just become too **lazy** to type a **long** ass message every morning and night?”

-Well not anymore !
-Get delicately drafted messages on a tap distance away.
-Subscribe to the Pro version for wishing your loved one each day everyday hassle free with no efforts what so ever (Yet to be released).

-A smarter way to a longlasting relationship.
+This is an attempt to explain the very complex being I am through the language of binary.

 ## Getting Started 🎧

-This project utilized the benefits of multiple technologies such as node , vue.js.
+This project utilized the benefits of multiple technologies such as javascript , HTML5 , css , scss.
 Its better if we familiarize ourselves with these technologies.
 ### Prerequisites
 [![Stay Motivated](https://img.shields.io/badge/Stay-Motivated-teal.svg?style=for-the-badge)](https://www.instagram.com/kshitij_dhyani/) [![Think Big](https://img.shields.io/badge/Think-Big-orange.svg?style=for-the-badge)](https://www.linkedin.com/in/kshitijdhyani/) [![Work Hard](https://img.shields.io/badge/Work-Hard-blue.svg?style=for-the-badge)](https://github.com/wimpywarlord)